-Turn off the product, remove the battery pack, and allow the product to cool down before storing or transporting.
-Remove all chain and bar oil from the product.

-Remove all foreign materials from the product.
-Store the product in a cool, dry, and well-ventilated area that is inaccessible to children.
-Keep the product away from corrosive agents, such as garden chemicals and de-icing salts.
-Do not store the product outdoors.

-Fit the guide bar cover before storing the product or during transportation.

-For transportation, secure the product against movement or falling to prevent injury to persons or damage to the product.
+- Stop the product, remove the battery pack, and allow the product to cool down before storing or transporting. - Remove all foreign materials from the product.
+Store the product in a cool, dry, and well-ventilated place that is inaccessible to children.
+Keep the product away from corrosive agents, such as garden chemicals and deicing salts.
+Do not store the product outdoors. - Fit the guide bar cover before storing the product or during transportation. - For transportation, secure the product against movement or falling to prevent injury to persons or damage to the product.